Paul W. Jones

 Paul Wayne Jones (born 1960) is an American diplomat who was the United States Chargé d'affaires to Pakistan and the former United States Ambassador to Poland.
-Prior to that, he served as Principal Deputy Assistant Secretary in the Bureau of European and Eurasian Affairs at the United States Department of State and earlier he served as the U.S. Ambassador to Malaysia.
-He arrived in Warsaw, Poland, and began serving as Ambassador on September 24, 2015.
+Prior to that, he served as Principal Deputy Assistant Secretary in the Bureau of European and Eurasian Affairs at the United States Department of State and earlier he served as the eighteenth U.S. Ambassador to Malaysia.
+He arrived in Warsaw, Poland, and began serving as ambassador on September 24, 2015.
 He is widely regarded as one of the Foreign Service's only senior experts on both Europe and East Asia.

 Early life and education

 Jones was born and raised in Yorktown Heights, New York.
 He earned his B.A. from Cornell University.
 His post-graduate work includes a Masters of Arts in Public Administration from University of Virginia and a Masters of Science in National Security Affairs from the Naval War College.

 Career

 Jones joined the United States Foreign Service in 1987.
 For the next two years, he served as consular and political officer in Bogota, Colombia, during a period when narco-traffickers threatened the country.
-He returned to Washington in 1989, where he worked in the State Department’s 24-hour Operations Center during the fall of Communism in Eastern Europe, U.S. military operations in Panama and coup attempts in the Philippines.
+He returned to Washington in 1989, where he worked in the State Department's 24-hour Operations Center during the fall of Communism in Eastern Europe, U.S. military operations in Panama and coup attempts in the Philippines.
 Jones' next assignment was in Moscow, from 1992 to 1994.
 Jones returned to Washington as desk officer for the Benelux countries.
 After the Dayton Agreement, Jones was sent to Sarajevo beginning in January 1996 as the Executive Assistant to the Head of Mission of the Organization for Security and Cooperation in Europe, Ambassador Robert Frowick.
 Jones was then selected by Ambassador Christopher R. Hill to be the first Deputy Chief of Mission to Macedonia, where he served from the summer of 1996 to 1999.

 After a year at the Naval War College, Jones served on the Secretary of State's staff as Director of the Secretariat Staff, working the transition between Secretaries Madeleine Albright and Colin Powell.
 He then became Director of the Balkans office in the Bureau of European and Eurasian Affairs.
-Jones graduated from the State Department’s Senior Seminar in 2004, and then was assigned as Deputy Chief of Mission to the Organization for Security and Cooperation in Europe in Vienna until 2005.
+Jones graduated from the State Department's Senior Seminar in 2004, and then was assigned as Deputy Chief of Mission to the Organization for Security and Cooperation in Europe in Vienna until 2005.

 Jones' career began to focus on Asia in 2005, when he was assigned as Chargé d'Affaires and Deputy Chief of Mission at the U.S. Embassy in Manila, under Ambassador Kristie Kenney.
 In January 2009, Richard Holbrooke asked Jones to serve as his Deputy Special Representative for Afghanistan and Pakistan.
 Jones worked intensively with Holbrooke on Afghanistan and Pakistan until assuming his new role as the U.S. Ambassador to Malaysia in September 2010.